nikijiandani/weekend-notes/notes.md

 Prefer the object spread operator over Object.assign to shallow-copy objects.
 Use the object rest operator to get a new object with certain properties omitted.

+### Arrays

+Use the literal syntax for array creation.

+Use Array#push instead of direct assignment to add items to an array.

+Use array spreads ... to copy arrays.

+To convert an iterable object to an array, use spreads ... instead of Array.from.

+Use Array.from for converting an array-like object to an array.

+Use Array.from instead of spread ... for mapping over iterables, because it avoids creating an intermediate array.

+Use return statements in array method callbacks.
+It’s ok to omit the return if the function body consists of a single statement returning an expression without side effects.

+Use line breaks after open and before close array brackets if an array has multiple lines.